The Haynes-Wall Manual of Paupery

 Before 1933, the dollar was valued at 1/20oz of gold.
 A $20 bill could buy a “Golden Eagle” which, for all practical purposes, contained 1oz of gold.
 In 1933, the US called in all the gold, gave the people 20 paper dollars per ounce of gold surrendered and then devalued the dollar to 1/35 oz of gold by decree.
 At a stroke, the right of a US resident to cash in paper for gold on demand was removed.
 Nixon’s 1971 decree extended that worldwide and since then the entire world has effectively been on a ‘fiat’ paper money system.

 Paper money is not redeemable in gold or silver in any country on earth.
 Notes can be swapped for other notes or converted to another paper currency and those notes are worth only the paper they are printed on and sometimes not even that.

-Mainstream media headlines in Dec.2015 were massaging information
+Mainstream UK media headlines Dec.2015 were reporting fake news

-on Britain's record national debt, which they said had just surpassed £1 trillion.
+on Britain's record national debt, which they said had passed £1 trillion.

 Factoring in all liabilities, including state and public sector pensions,

 and rounding the total UK population to about 65,000,000.